Arrecife

 Arrecife Santa Cruz de La Palma Ferry

-The Arrecife Santa Cruz de La Palma ferry route connects Lanzarote with La Palma and is currently operated by 2 ferry companies.
-The Naviera Armas service runs up to 1 times per week with a sailing duration of around 28 hours 30 minutes while the Trasmediterranea service runs up to 1 times per week with a duration from 25 hours.
+The Arrecife Santa Cruz de La Palma ferry route connects Lanzarote with La Palma.
+Currently there is just the 1 ferry company operating this ferry service, Naviera Armas.
+The crossing operates up to 1 times each week with sailing durations from around 28 hours 30 minutes.

 For more information, please visit our Ferries from Lanzarote to La Palma page.